The human body is a pretty amazing thing. Everything that we’re capable of is down to intelligent chemical reactions that produce, well, magic.

 Delayed sleep phase disorder

-Also known as delayed sleep phase syndrome, This is where people are generally able to sleep, but their body clock has been pushed to unusually late times.
+Also known as delayed sleep phase syndrome, This is where people are generally able to doze, but their body clock has been pushed to unusually late times.
 This means you could naturally want to go to sleep at 3 am and wake up at 1 pm.

 This type of sleep disorder is more common among teenagers and young adults and can cause a problem when they have to wake early for normal routines like work or school.
 This means they’re not getting enough sleep at night, as they cannot physically fall asleep any earlier.